 Maximum Contaminant Level, the highest level of a constituent that is allowed in drinking water.
-MCLs are set as close to the MCLGs using MCL the best available treatment technology as is economically and technologically feasible.
+MCLs are set as close to the MCLGs MCL

-MCLG Maximum Contaminant Level Goal, the level of a constituent in drinking water below which there is no known or expected risk to health.
+Maximum Contaminant Level Goal, the level of a constituent in drinking water below which there is no known or expected risk to health.
+MCLG evidence that the addition of a disinfectant is necessary for control of microbial contaminants.